 It’s one of those summer nights when the city feels serene and hospitable.
 Souls are drifting and the air is light.
 In Montreal City Hall, next to the ceremonious Council Chamber, children are eating chips and sipping on their juice boxes.
 They’re enjoying a drink.
 They are tonight’s stars.
-On the microphone, a consultant bellows “Montreal needs you” to the children, and was soon to realize the truth in her words as she still hadn’t seen the documentary by Patrick Péris, and neither had we.
+On the microphone, a city councillor bellows “Montreal needs you” to the children, and was soon to realize the truth in her words as she still hadn’t seen the documentary by Patrick Péris, and neither had we.

 For 56 minutes, 82 children from every corner of Montreal, age 7 to 17, speak to the camera of democracy, environment, school, friendship and new technologies.
 The depth of their knowledge and their prescience are disturbing.
 They have understood everything–they understand that previous generations are responsible for the increasing strain on their playground (our living spaces) to the point of threatening its very existence.
 They understand that democracy is an illusion.
 They understand that man is a wolf to man.

 One among them suggests we ban smoking on Wednesdays.

 Another thinks we should wake up later to enjoy “longer dreams”.